Flight-Free-UK/flight_free_uk_website/source/posts/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 “We didn’t do too much research into the area, so we were very lucky that most areas were easily accessible by public transport.
 We visited the Lost Gardens of Heligan, the Eden Project, St Ives and Charlestown to name just a few.”

-Cornwall has some great transport links, with local buses going to most areas on a regular basis, meaning you can have some great days out without worrying about driving and getting caught in traffic.
+Cornwall has some great transport links, with local buses going to most areas on a regular basis, meaning that you can have some great days out without worrying about driving and getting caught in traffic.

 “We definitely found some locations that we would like to visit again and again, including a small secluded beach that you could only access by foot.
 It was such a beautiful beach, tucked away from the crowds, with gorgeous clear waters.”